 One of the latest additions to the ever-expanding Star Wars Universe is the first live-action Star Wars tv series, the Mandalorian.
-The show is set in between Return of the Jedi and The Force Awakens, and as you’d expect comes with plenty of nods to the larger universe, past movies, and the future of the galaxy far, far away.
+The show, set in between Return of the Jedi and The Force Awakens, and as you would expect comes with plenty of nods to the larger universe, past movies, and the future of the galaxy far, far away.
 Here is The Opinion Arcade’s list of The Mandalorian Season 1’s Best Easter Eggs, References, and Cameos.

 The Cantina Scene

-The Mandalorian starts off with its version of one of Star Wars’ most recognisable scenes.
+The Mandalorian starts with its version of one of Star Wars’ most recognisable scenes.
 In A New Hope, Luke and Obi-Wan meet Han Solo and Chewbacca in the Mos Eisley cantina.
-The scene famously introduces the Cantina Band, is the series’ first look at several alien species, shows Obi-Wan cut off someone’s arm and leads to the Han and Greedo’s ‘who shot first’ scene.
-Similar scenes have followed in other Star Wars properties and The Mandalorian puts it’s own spin on the scene, with Pedro Pascal’s Mandalorian taking down several Bounty Hunters, and taking their bounty for himself.
+The scene famously introduces the Cantina Band, is the series’ first look at several alien species, shows Obi-Wan cut off someone’s arm and leads to the Han and Greedo’s infamous ‘who shot first’ scene.
+Similar scenes have followed in other Star Wars properties, and The Mandalorian puts it’s own spin on the iconic Star Wars set-piece, with Pedro Pascal’s Mandalorian taking down several Bounty Hunters, and taking their bounty for himself.

-One of the most unexpected references in the opening minutes of the Mandalorian is a mention of ‘Life Day’, the Star Wars equivalent of Christmas and Thanksgiving, that was featured in the never to be forgotten Star Wars Holiday Special.
+One of the most unexpected references in the opening minutes of the Mandalorian is a mention of ‘Life Day’, the Star Wars equivalent of Christmas and Thanksgiving, that featured in the never to be forgotten Star Wars Holiday Special.
 The made for tv movie, which was released only a year after the original Star Wars: A New Hope focuses on Chewbacca’s family on Kashyyyk and their celebration of Life Day.
-Although George Lucas has all but purged the Holiday special from Star Wars canon, in the Mandalorian Horatio Sanz’s character, Mythrol, mentions being home for Life Day as he is captured.
+Although George Lucas has all but purged the Holiday special from Star Wars canon, in the Mandalorian Horatio Sanz’s character, Mythrol, mentions being home for Life Day as Mando captures him.